-Animals bring so much joy to our lives, but most people who have pets know that they will eventually have to deal with a loss.
-This is an extremely sad time.
-After all, their animals become a part of the family, and once they’re gone, there’s a huge void.
+Do you know someone whose pet has recently died?
+If you've ever experienced such a loss, you know that the pain is very real.
+Animals bring so much joy to our lives, but most people who have pets know that they will eventually have to deal with a loss, but it's still an extremely sad time.
+After all, these animals become a part of the family, and once they’re gone, there’s a huge void.

 Remember that there are stages of grief, and the impact of the loss might not happen right away.
 Many people start out in shock or denial, and they break down days or even weeks later.